 What Is A Podiatrist?

-Podiatrists are medical doctors who focus on diseases and injuries of the feet as a healthcare professional.
+Podiatrists are medical practitioners who focus on diseases and injuries of the feet as a healthcare professional.
 They are medical specialists who are specially trained to evaluate, diagnose and treat foot problems.
 Podiatrists can be either foot and ankle specialists or general physicians.
 Foot and ankle specialists focus almost exclusively on foot deformities while generalists can care for a wider range of medical conditions.
 A podiatric surgeon deals with a wide range of problems with the feet , the most common issues are sports injuries, ingrown toe nails, diabetic foot ulcers, infected toenail , wound care and rheumatoid arthritis.

 What Does A Podiatrist Do?